odow/SDDP.jl/docs/src/index.md

 some worker processes (`julia -p N`), or add by running `julia> addprocs(N)` in a running Julia session.

-Once you've got SDDP.jl installed, you should read some tutorials, beginnng with [Tutorial One: first steps](@ref).
+Once you've got SDDP.jl installed, you should read some tutorials, beginning with [Tutorial One: first steps](@ref).

 ## Citing SDDP.jl